Belarusian prisoner tries to cut own throat in court hearing | Politics

 Latypov had stood in front of a mural there to try to prevent state workers, accompanied by police, from painting over opposition graffiti.
 He was charged with organising riots, resisting police and fraud, and also accused on state television of planning to poison the police.
 He denies any wrongdoing.

-Lukashenko's government sparked Western condemnation late last month when a 26-year-old dissident blogger was arrested after the Belarusian authorities grounded a Ryanair plane travelling from Greece to Lithuania on May 23.
+In May, Lukashenko's government was condemned by Western countries when a 26-year-old dissident blogger was arrested after the Belarusian authorities grounded a Ryanair plane travelling from Greece to Lithuania.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)